-At the time, there was stringent criticism from a vocal minority expressed online (such as in the comments thread on this site) of the court’s decision to keep secret the names of the adults involved in the Baby Peter case.
+At the time, a vocal minority expressed online stringent criticism of the court’s decision to keep secret the names of the adults involved in the Baby Peter case.

 Now we know for sure the reasons: